igor71/Caffe-1.0/README.md

 You can run one of the automatic [builds](https://hub.docker.com/r/bvlc/caffe).
 E.g. for the CPU version:

-`docker run -it yi/caffe:cpu caffe --version`
+`docker run -it bvlc/caffe caffe:cpu --version`

 or for GPU support (You need a CUDA 8.0 capable driver and [nvidia-docker](https://github.com/NVIDIA/nvidia-docker)):

-`nvidia-docker run -it yi/caffe:gpu caffe --version`
+`nvidia-docker run -it bvlc/caffe caffe:gpu --version`

 You might see an error about libdc1394, ignore it.